 Being a fan of good cinema and a libertarian at the same time is rough these days.
-A good libertarian movie is about as hard to come by as a kept promise by a career politician.
+A good libertarian movie is about as hard to come by as a kept promise by a career politician, even with the Interweb’s movie recommendation sites.
 It’s long been established that Hollywood is no friend to the liberty movement and even before the Red Scare that sent McCarthy and his buddies on a moral crusade to eradicate Commies from the film industry, truly libertarian films were rare.

 Of course, there was the noble effort by the Ayn Rand fan club to turn her magnum opus into a three-part film series, but that book wasn’t made for film and the lackluster audience response is proof of its unimpressive adaptation.
 So, until someone with deep pockets has the guts to make the brilliant political thriller by yours truly, Gods of Ruin, into an epic blockbuster, we’re left to seek out quality libertarian entertainment where we can.

 There are some excellent films with a strong libertarian message out there and I’m glad to be your curator.
 Here are the top ten libertarian films of all time:

 The whole Guy Fawkes thing is dubious from a non-aggression principle standpoint, but a movie that spawned an international movement of masked Internet vigilantes can’t be all that bad.
 Money quote: “People should not be afraid of their governments.
 Governments should be afraid of their people.”